 The youngest of the three main voice assistants that can control your smart home, Google Assistant is now in a wide variety of speakers directly from the giant tech company that created it – and from a variety of other companies, too.
+Find out more about why you might want a smart assistant (and what you could do with yours) in our beginner's guide.
+Don't miss our guide to smart audio, too; it explains lots more about what smart speakers can do for you.

 Tech Radar's James Peckham takes a good look.